Monday, 4 November 2019

 Lower House Bank (SO 142 790)

-There has been a Significant Name Change to a hill that is listed in the Y Pedwarau – The 400m Hills of Wales, with the summit height and its position taken from Ordnance Survey map data and hand-held GPS grid references supplied to the DoBIH respectively, and the drop ascertained from a basic levelling survey of the bwlch conducted by Myrddyn Phillips on the 17th September 2003.
+There has been a Significant Name Change to a hill listed in the Y Pedwarau – The 400m Hills of Waleswith the summit height, bwlch height and their locations, the drop and status of the hill derived from LIDAR analysis conducted by Myrddyn Phillips.

 The criteria for the list that this name change applies to are:

-The hill is adjoined to the Maelienydd group of hills, which are situated in the north-eastern part of Mid and West Wales (Region B, Sub-Region B1), and it is positioned with the B4355 road to its east and north, the A483 road to its west and the B4356 to its south, and has the village of Felindre towards the north-east and the village of Llanbadarn Fynydd towards the west south-west.
+The hill is adjoined to the Beacon Hill group of hills, which are situated in the north-eastern part of South Wales (Region B, Sub-Region B2), and it is positioned with the B4355 road to its east and north, the A483 road to its west and the B4356 to its south, and has the village of Felindre towards the north-east and the village of Llanbadarn Fynydd towards the west south-west.

 Extract from the Ordnance Survey 1:25,000 Explorer map